AIPB07/mern-blog/README.md

 ```
 mkdir config
 ```
 Find and copy your MongoDB URI.
-Export it in a new file named `keys.js` in the newly created `config` directory.
+Export it in a new file named `keys.js` in the newly created `config` directory

 ```
 module.exports = mongoURI = "mongodb+srv://<dbuser>:<dbpassword>@test.mongodb.net/test";